-Open to students who have been accepted as candidates for degrees with Distinction and who are registering for their final semester.
+Open to students who have been accepted as candidates for degrees with Distinction and who are registering for their final semester of coursework.
+Prerequisite: Admittance to the Honors Program required.
 Offered Fall and Spring.

 HUMAN SERVICES (HUMS)

 Criminal Justice Administration and Human Services Department